Jim Belich: Political career

 Belich was elected mayor of Wellington, despite having no previous experience as an elected official and was re-elected in 1989.
 He also served on the Wellington Regional Council and Wellington Harbour Board from 1986 to 1989.
 Key to Belich's victory was a campaign pledge to end the practice of discharging raw sewage into the sea along the south coast of the city which sullied the sea.
 Belich began the process toward a newer and more environmentally sustainable sewerage system, however the years long project to build a new plant was not completed until after he retired.
 During most of his mayoralty Wellington was going through a period of economic recession.
 Belich and the majority Labour councillors navigated the downturn through a public works programme which included an extension to the Kilbirnie pool and the re-development of the central library, art museum and Civic Square.
 Belich also oversaw large changes in council operations, due to the 1989 local government reforms, seeing council departments restructured to self accountable business units.
 He also set up a trust to organise the infamous 'Sesqui 1990' celebrations to mark 150 years since the foundation of Wellington.

 Belich retired from the mayoralty in 1992.

 Later life and death

 In 2008, Belich was made an honorary citizen of the town that his family came from, Korčula in Dalmatia, Croatia.
 He died in Wellington on 13 September 2015.

 Awards and recognition

 In 1990, Belich was awarded the New Zealand 1990 Commemoration Medal.
 In the 1991 New Year Honours, he was appointed as a Knight Bachelor, for services to local government and the community.

 In 2019 the Wellington City Council opened a playground in Berhampore named the Jim Belich Playground after him.

 Personal life

 In 1951, Belich married Valerie Anzulovich, who was also of Croatian descent.
-They had three children, including the historian James Belich.
+They had three children, including the historian, James Belich.
+A year into the marriage his mother-in-law moved in with them at their flat in Mount Cook.
 His wife, Valerie, Lady Belich, died in 2022.
 His granddaughter, Camilla Belich, was elected to the New Zealand Parliament on the Labour list in the 2020 election.